DivyaBasantray/Lending-Club-Credit-Risk-Loan-Default-Analysis/README.md

 Libraries used:
 - Pandas – data cleaning, transformation, and analysis
-- NumPy – numerical operations
 - Matplotlib – data visualization

-### SQL
-Used to explore and analyze the loan data and calculate important business metrics.

 ### Power BI
 Used to build the final interactive dashboard.